alantech/iasql/rfcs/005 - Unsurprising Functions and Scalability RFC.md

 2. This function establishes a `dblink` to the same database, but on a different process, and inserts a new graphile worker job.
 This is done on a separate process because functions in Postgres are transactional and no other processes can access this inserted data until the function returns, normally.
 The `dblink` call gets around this by effectively creating a different transaction on a different connection, making it possible for the newly inserted job record to be accessible from other future connections before the original function returns.
 3. The function then goes into a loop of polling and sleeping, using `dblink` to re-query the graphile worker job table, waiting for the job to be completed.
 This allows us to make the RPC function calls blocking, which is a core requirement for our RPC system to maintain.
 4. The engine is running a graphile worker process in the `scheduler.ts` file.
 This is also intermittenly polling the job table using new connections for new jobs to execute.
 Eventually it finds it and starts executing the work.
-5. The job creates *another* new connection to the database to query the current state of things, in this case deciding what needs to be installed to install the modules requested, and then creating the new schema for the module's tables, and then populating them with data from the user's cloud account, and finally returning the results of what it did back to the job scheduler.
+5. The job creates _another_ new connection to the database to query the current state of things, in this case deciding what needs to be installed to install the modules requested, and then creating the new schema for the module's tables, and then populating them with data from the user's cloud account, and finally returning the results of what it did back to the job scheduler.
 6. The job scheduler writes the results to the graphile worker job table, marking the job as complete (successfully or not).
 7. The original function call finally gets a result, parses the JSON and returns one or more records as a virtual table query response.
 Finally informing the user that the operation is done.
-But since this process pre-dates all of the other ones mentioned, the new schema and data is *not* accessible on this process, and any immediate `select` expecting it to be there will fail.
+But since this process pre-dates all of the other ones mentioned, the new schema and data is _not_ accessible on this process, and any immediate `select` expecting it to be there will fail.

 This mutually-polling structure to pass messages back and forth is a bit inefficient (in time, not so bad in actual CPU utilization), but also depends on only a single logical entity mutating the database at a time.
 If a user establishes two parallel connections to the database and tries to run `iasql_apply` and `iasql_sync` at the same time, they will collide with one another and undo each other's work, so the graphile worker **must** be a single processs, and therefore a single point of failure, in this design.

 Further single-points-of-failure abound in the current architecture, as well, with varying degrees of difficulty in dealing with.
 Besides the graphile worker SPOF, we have:

-* The Express server is tightly coupled with the graphile worker, so we can only have one Express server running at a time, as well (unlikely to hit load issues before the scheduler, but still complicates things being tightly coupled)
+- The Express server is tightly coupled with the graphile worker, so we can only have one Express server running at a time, as well (unlikely to hit load issues before the scheduler, but still complicates things being tightly coupled)
-* The database itself is directly provided to end-users, so it is also a SPOF, with upgrades to it requiring downtime of the entire IaSQL service.
+- The database itself is directly provided to end-users, so it is also a SPOF, with upgrades to it requiring downtime of the entire IaSQL service.
-* All of the user databases sit in the same RDS instance, so upgrading Postgres requires upgrading *all* Postgres instances at the same time, making reversion on failures in that path very expensive.
+- All of the user databases sit in the same RDS instance, so upgrading Postgres requires upgrading _all_ Postgres instances at the same time, making reversion on failures in that path very expensive.

 Choosing a new mechanism to implement the RPC functionality and patching up the SPOFs over time, always being in a deployable state from one patch to the next, is a positive goal, and the path we would be much more likely forced to take if we had significant usage, but as we do not, more "ideal" architectures that we can't find a gradual transition to were also considered, and in the end this is the path recommended.
 In the alternatives considered, all of the other RPC mechanisms considered are covered, as well as an exploration of how the piecemeal approach hits a dead-end, though the details are sparser there as the specifics depends on the RPC mechanism being transitioned into.

+Additionally, there is a problem on the consumption of these functions.
+When connecting our engine with a client, we rely on an express endpoint, that is deployed on an AWS server and connected via load balancers with some fixed timeout.
+This approach is not suitable for communications with a client, basically due to the async nature of our engine.
+When a request is sent, the engine is processing this on the background, and is returning a response in a certain amount of time.
+This response time can be quite high depending on the queries, and will hit a maxium easily for some queries, either causing failures or not letting the user discover the result of the query.

+There needs to be a better way to manage these client calls, to let the server respond in the time it needs, and in a gradual mode, while still letting the user get a relevant and informative answer for the requests.

 ### Final Proposal

 1. The simplest solution to the RPC behavior is to use [`pgbouncer`](https://www.pgbouncer.org/) to only allow one SQL statement per connection and fail out requests that do otherwise.
 This is a known configuration that every SQL editor we are aware of can handle, as well as several ORMs.
 This layer on top of the database should [allow us to enable proper SSL certificates](https://www.percona.com/blog/2021/06/28/enabling-ssl-tls-sessions-in-pgbouncer/) to improve trustworthiness with end users and eliminate (most) MITM possibilities.
-2. Efficiency gains as well as a reduction in complexity can be had by switching to the [`pgsql-http`](https://github.com/pramsey/pgsql-http) extension and having the RPC functions simply wait for the HTTP response from the engine, though they must *all* finish before the HTTP connection times out.
+2. Efficiency gains as well as a reduction in complexity can be had by switching to the [`pgsql-http`](https://github.com/pramsey/pgsql-http) extension and having the RPC functions simply wait for the HTTP response from the engine, though they must _all_ finish before the HTTP connection times out.
 This requires getting off of RDS, as this [is not one of the blessed extensions](https://docs.aws.amazon.com/AmazonRDS/latest/PostgreSQLReleaseNotes/postgresql-extensions.html).
 The HTTP timeout issue can be avoided entirely if the engine is a sidecar process to the Postgres instance and they communicate over `localhost`.
 3. Take the final few HTTP endpoints exposed to the end users and dashboard in the engine and turn most of them into RPC functions in the `metadata` table, and close off HTTP access to the outer world entirely, exposing only the database.
-The `/run` endpoint could be turned into a lambda function for the dashboard in the short-term to continue the current behavior, and eventually replaced with something like [supabase/realtime](https://github.com/supabase/realtime) to better support long-running queries longer-term (after the authentication piece is figured out).
+The `/run` endpoint could actually be a [`websocket`](https://en.wikipedia.org/wiki/WebSocket) API, that could wrap something like like [supabase/realtime](https://github.com/supabase/realtime) to better support long-running queries longer-term (after the authentication piece is figured out).
+The deployment of the WebSocket API would need to rely on [AWS API gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html), instead of just being exposed via an ELB.
+When using this approach, the result of multiple queries need to be split at the client side, being able to query the WebSocket API with single statements.
+The results of each query will be updated at real time, letting any client to retrieve individual result for each statement as soon as they are produced.
 4. Deploy this to a horizontally-scaling collection of EC2 instances with EBS volumes for the database, initially only one such instance, but scaling up to more requires a simple routing layer above that decides the target EC2 instance by the database ID being connected to, with the sharding on the number of logical databases per actual database being determined by the scaling factors we run into.

 As follow-on improvements, this singular docker container can also be pushed to Dockerhub and make the deployments even simpler, being just downloading a new docker image, restarting the container, and pruning the dead image(s), with deployments taking seconds rather than minutes, though with a brief moment of downtime (before we implement the routing layer, which could hold external connections open until downstream is up again, then making it zero-downtime).

-It would also be possible to consider docker-container-per-user-database (with multiple of them per EC2 instance), which would allow us to drop maintaining multiple module versions at the same time within the engine. `iasql_upgrade` would become an *actual* upgrade of the engine to a newer version triggered by the end user, instead, but this and the routing layer could be done progressively in the future after the main transition in the four points above.
+It would also be possible to consider docker-container-per-user-database (with multiple of them per EC2 instance), which would allow us to drop maintaining multiple module versions at the same time within the engine. `iasql_upgrade` would become an _actual_ upgrade of the engine to a newer version triggered by the end user, instead, but this and the routing layer could be done progressively in the future after the main transition in the four points above.

 ### Alternatives Considered